-More than 30 concerts and 1200 educational activities will take place in Portugal in 2017, under the umbrella of a Year of British Music.
-The British Council has, in partnership with Casa da Música, organised a packed programme of events across the first weekend to celebrate the opening of the Year of British Music, which begins on 20th January.
+More than 30 concerts and 1200 educational activities will take place in Portugal in 2017, under the umbrella of a Year of British Music and, in partnership with Casa da Música, the British Council helped to organise a packed opening weekend.

 "I love the way this intensely rich opening weekend sets the ambition and bold chronological sweep of the year of British Music in the first two pieces of the very first concert,” says Cathy Graham.
 “How wonderful to see the extensive education work in the programme which has been inspired by Benjamin Britten, composer, founder of the Aldeburgh Festival, pacifist and passionate advocate and creator of music for young people … I thank and pay homage to my colleague Antonio Pacheco for his vision and insightful programming.”